 We aim to identify at the earliest opportunity all children who need special consideration to support their physical, sensory, emotional, communication or cognitive development.
-We will use the new Code of Practice 2014 procedures for identifying, assessing and making provision for pupils with special educational needs.
+We will use Code of Practice 2014 (updated 30th April 2020) procedures for identifying, assessing, and making provision for pupils with special educational needs.